Three Shell Game by Leo Smetsers, Maibro, and Tom Wright

 Cons

-• Requires practice to master the sleight of hand and misdirection
+• Requires significant practice to master sleight of hand and timing

-• May be associated with scams, requiring careful presentation to maintain a magical context
+• May be associated with scams, requiring careful presentation to avoid negative perceptions

 Effect